-During the inspection 11 patients provided feedback about the service.
-The patients were positive about the care and treatment they received at the practice.
-Comments included that the staff were caring and considerate and that the treatment was explained thoroughly throughout.
+During the inspection we spoke with 16 patients who used the service and reviewed 18 completed CQC comment cards.
+The patients were generally positive about the care and treatment they received at the practice.
+Comments included that the staff were helpful, friendly and courteous.
+Patients also commented that the environment was clean and fresh.